abdel792/mp3DirectCut/readme.md

     * Lets open the help of the current add-on.

+## Compatibility ##

+* This add-on is compatible with the versions of NVDA ranging from 2016.4 until 2019.1.

 ## Change for version 19.02 ##

 * Added the add-on's configuration in the settings panel available since nvda 2018.2;